deejaygraham/deejaygraham.github.io/_posts/2022-11-15-how-to-be-psychic.md

 ## Four Rules of Simple Design

-The four rules of simple design are wonderfully elegant but are difficult to achieve in practice.
+Another good guideline that doesn't get talked about an awful lot but really should is "The four rules of simple design" they are wonderfully elegant but are sometimes challenging to achieve in practice without an evolutionary approach.

 Passes all the tests
 Clearly expresses intent
 No duplication of knowledge
 Contains the fewest elements

 ## Refactoring